Study options

 Career opportunities

-Design plays a pivotal role in the world we live in.
-From designing engaging experiences to the furnishings of our homes, we interact with designed objects and systems daily.
-With technology rapidly shaping the parameters and boundaries of the field, contemporary design is an incredibly diverse and exciting area to work in.
+Design plays a pivotal role in the world we live in and the futures we can imagine.
+From designing engaging experiences to the furnishings of our homes, we interact with designed objects and systems daily, and the things we design shape us in return.
+Technology israpidly shifting the parameters and boundaries of the field while environmental and societal concerns require our creative and collective response.This makes contemporary design an incredibly diverse and exciting area to work in.

-Master’s studies prepare graduates to advance their professional careers towards their personal areas of interest and specialisation.
-The Contemporary Design studies support the graduate in pursuing a career as a creative entrepreneur following one’s strong artistic vision and/or as a member of a collective or start-up together with others.
-The graduate is prepared to work in teams and projects in collaboration with companies, organisations and the public sector.
-The graduate may also continue to develop their design excellence and research skills through doctoral studies.
+The master’s studies prepare graduates to advance their professional careers towards their personal areas of interest and specialisation.
+The Contemporary Design programme encourages transdisciplinary thinking, reflection and a collaborative mindset, key qualities enablinggraduates to pursue careers as creative entrepreneurs creating new practices and/or contributing to collectives, start-ups or in research.
+Graduates are prepared to work in teams and projects in collaboration with companies, organisations and the public sector.
+Theymay also continue to develop their design expertise and research skills through doctoral studies.

 Research focus